arviz-devs/GSoD/2021/Application.md

      in contact with as many applicants as possible, for future GSoD rounds, punctual contributions, talks, blogs, books.
 * Hourly rate or number of hours worked
+   * Our focus will be on the scope of the work proposed and the clarity of the proposal.
+     All we care about is the impact this project will have on ArviZ, and what needs to get done to attain that impact.
+     Your proposal will help us undestand that.
+     So to be clear a statement of number of hours or hourly rate estimate it not needed!
-   * The total budget allocated to us from Google is roughly 7000 USD.
+     In terms of budget the amount allocated to us from Google is roughly 7000 USD.
      All work needs to occur between the date of hire and November 16, 2021.
-     That is all that is required strictly required from Google.
-We use project based pricing to give you more freedom in organizing your time and proposal.
-You can work full time less months, part time more months, some weeks full time and some weeks part time. we definitely don't expect you to work full time from May to November though!
-This is technical work that we value a lot.
-If you plan better with time and hourly rates, as a rule of thumb you should probably consider hourly rates between $50 and $120 depending on your experience.
+     We hope project based pricing to give you more freedom in organizing your time.
+     You can work full time less months, part time more months, some weeks full time and some weeks part time.
+We definitely don't expect you to work full time from May to November though.
+Propose what works best for you and provides a great result for ArviZ